-On September 9, 2022 SoCalGas and the University of California, Irvine (UCI) announced a proposed collaboration to demonstrate how electrolytic hydrogen can be safely blended into existing natural gas infrastructure on the university’s campus.
-The project aims to help better understand how clean fuels like renewable hydrogen could be delivered at scale through California’s existing natural gas system, either to existing customers connected to the gas grid, or to generate clean electricity in zero-emissions fuel cells.
-The demonstration is an important next step in establishing a statewide injection standard for renewable hydrogen that would promote California’s clean energy and resiliency goals.
-If approved, SoCalGas could begin testing hydrogen blending at UCI as soon as 2024.
+SoCalGas will begin to demonstrate how electrolytic hydrogen can be safely blended into existing natural gas infrastructures.
+We aim to help better understand how clean fuels like renewable hydrogen could be delivered at scale through California’s existing natural gas system, either to existing customers connected to the gas grid, or to generate clean electricity in zero-emissions fuel cells.
+This an important next step in establishing a statewide injection standard for renewable hydrogen that would promote California’s clean energy and resiliency goals.

 This demonstration project offers a real-world environment to better understand how clean fuel blends can be delivered to customers connected to the gas grid today.
 It can also help us assess how to more quickly deploy advanced technologies key to the state’s climate and clean air goals such as neighborhood micro-grids that promote reliability and resiliency.